RasaHQ/rasa/docs/pipeline.rst

 spacy_sklearn
 ~~~~~~~~~~~~~

-to use it as a template:
+To use spacy as a template:

 .. code-block:: yaml